Battling Brain Fog

 Tips to battle brain fog

-- Talk to Your Doctor: Brain fog could be because of lack of sleep or depression as well as MS. Talking to your doctor can always help rule out other issues that could be making your brain fog worse.
-Cognitive issues are difficult, and knowing you have someone to help balance those helps you stress less on your own.
+Brain fog could be because of lack of sleep or depression as well as MS. Talking to your doctor can always help rule out other issues that could be making your brain fog worse.
+Cognitive issues are difficult, and knowing you have someone to help you balance those can help.1

-- Keep Your Mind Sharp: I like to do physical activities such as exercise, and challenge myself.
+I like to do physical activities such as exercise, and challenge myself.
 I also enjoy playing games on my phone and reading.
 Activities like puzzles and games help keep your mind challenged.
-The more you work and stimulate your brain, the more it helps.
+The more I work and stimulate the brain, the more it helps.

 As I mentioned earlier, brain fog is tough.
 But, thankfully it is manageable.
 Take advantage of your resources, and don’t be afraid to ask for help.
 Try not to lose your mind battling brain fog, like I sometimes do.
 It’s so easy to get aggravated when your brain doesn’t feel like it’s working properly, so give yourself the extra time and patience you need to figure things out!

 What does advocacy mean to you as someone living with multiple sclerosis?
 Please select all that apply: